 STUDENT PERMITS FOR SWITZERLAND

-The easiest way to think about it is that a Visa is (generally speaking) needed to enter the country, the Permit is needed to stay once you’ve arrived (so British Trainees need a Permit not a Visa).
+The easiest way to think about it is that a Visa is (generally speaking) needed to enter the country, the Permit is needed to stay once you’ve arrived.

-This page is mostly about British passport holders staying on an extended course and applying for a Student Permit after Brexit.
+This page is mostly about British passport holders staying on an extended course and applying for a Student Permit.

-If you are not British but you are from outside the EU, then get in touch directly and we can talk to you about a Student Visa.
+If you are not British but you are from outside the EU, then get in touch directly and we can talk to you about a Student Permit or Student Visa.